College of Business Courses

 This course provides an understanding of business strategies and how they impact the global economy and wellness of populations.
 It encompasses various aspects of business, management, and leadership functions, including organizational considerations and decision-making processes relating to people at work.
 It provides students a survey of economic systems, forms of business ownership, and considerations for running a business.
 Included are discussions of business challenges, ethics, social responsibility, diversity, and environmental considerations.
 Emphasized is the dynamic role of business in everyday life.

-COB 102 - Foundations of Personal Money Management
+COB 1307 - Economics of Personal Finance

 Hours: 3